arnog/mathlive/CONTRIBUTOR_GUIDE.md

 You can include only the files you need.
 For example, if you only need to display math, you can skip `src/editor/` and `src/addons`.

-In addition, the `build/` and `dist/` directories contain output generated from the `css/` and `src/` directories:
+In addition, the `build/` and `dist/` directories contain optimized output generated from the `css/` and `src/` directories:
-* the `build/` directory should only contain intermediary build results.
+* the `build/` directory contains intermediary build results.
 These intermediary results can be used for debugging during development, but are not suitable for distribution.
-For example, a `.css` file generated from a `.less` file would be appropriate.
-However, a transpiled or minified `.js` file would not.
+For example, this directory will contain the `.css` files generated from the `.less` in `css/`.
+However, a transpiled or minified `.js` file would not, as those are intended for distribution and should be in the `dist/` directory.
-* the `dist/` directory should only contain the build results that are ready to be distributed.
+* the `dist/` directory contains the build results that are ready for distribution.
 The files in this directory should be transpiled (for `.js` files), autoprefixed (for `.css` files), minimized and bundled.
+* finally, the `docs/` directory contain documentation generated from the source code.

-Aside from the `buid/` and `src/` directories, there should be no location containing intermediate files generated as part of the build process.
+The content of the `build/`, `dist/` and `docs/` directories are entirely generated as part of the build process.
+No other directory should contain intermediated files generated as part of the build process.

 ## Language and Coding Style

 MathLive is written in Javascript, using the [ES2016 dialect] (https://www.ecma-international.org/ecma-262/7.0/).
-This includes in particular features such as:
+This includes in particular these features:
 * `let` and `const` instead of `var`
 * block-scoped variables and functions
 * `Array.prototype.includes()`